andrealorenzon/testo_tesi/tesi.md

 * M&A and corporate finance
 * Master Data Management projects

 We had no direct source to the original data, that were provided as a comma separated values (CSV) archived version with the data of 115840 firms.
-Being expensive data, we are not allowed to publish them for repeatability, but we included a MD5 checksum of the provided file.
+With data being non-free, commercial, and protected by intellectual property rights, we are not allowed to publish them for repeatability, but we included a MD5 checksum of the provided file.

 ```
 HGFfinal.merge.csv